-Figure H:1-22.
-Dominate Indicators for the Flood Risk Reduction Business Line for the Wet Scenario
+Figure H:1-20.
+Vulnerability of Project HUC for Flood Risk Reduction Business Line

 Environmental Restoration The tool uses specific indicators of vulnerability relative to the business line being considered.
 A total of 27 indicators are available in the tool, 9 of which are used to derive the vulnerability score in the Lower Mississippi-Hatchie HUC 4 with respect to the Environmental Restoration business line.
 Table H:1-2 lists the indicators and corresponding descriptions.